jjwall/jjwall.github.io/writings/blog/2025/reclaiming-my-scottish-soul.md

 The legend behind this Sacred Stone is that it was the Stone that Jacob, the Father of the Tribe of Israel, laid his head upon when he had the dream of the infamous “Jacob’s Ladder.”

-In this Dream, Jacob saw a Ladder streaming from the Heavens where <i>Angels</i> had access to and from the Earthy Realm—to come and go as they please—and be among us mortal men.
+In this Dream, Jacob saw a Ladder streaming from the Heavens where <i>Angels</i> had access to and from the Earthly Realm—to come and go as they please—and be among us mortal men.

 #### Sir William Wallace & King Robert the Bruce
 Now—to get back to my so-called great ancestor, Sir William Wallace.
 The core plot surrounding the movie Braveheart is that to have total dominion and control over Scotland, King Edward I enacted an abhorrently-illegal law known as prima nocta.